jcksanderson/jcksanderson.github.io/productivity.md

 title: "productivity"
 ---

-I am trying me best this summer to become more productive.
+I am trying my best this summer to become more productive.
 I'm not a serial doomscroller or anything, but I like small, incremental self-improvement.
 I figure I'm going to start keeping a timeline of my systems and routines to see how things change over time (some of this will be backfilled; I'm starting